Cleator Moor: Transport

+Cleator Moor now only has one bus service number 30 that passes through the town.

 Education

 Cleator Moor has a Carnegie library, a grade II listed building which opened in 1906.

 The town had two secondary schools but both have closed.
 St. Cuthbert's stopped functioning in 1977 and in August 2008, after being open for 50 years, the town's other secondary school, Ehenside School was merged with Wyndham School in Egremont, making way for the West Lakes Academy.
 The academy initially used the Wyndham School buildings until a new academy building was constructed.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Border.
+Television signals are received from the Caldbeck TV transmitter, and the local relay transmitter situated in Whitehaven.

+The local radio stations are BBC Radio Cumbria and Greatest Hits Radio Cumbria & South West Scotland.

+The town is served by a local newspaper, The Whitehaven News.

 Sport

-Local amateur rugby league team Wath Brow Hornets won the GMB Union National cup in 2004 and 2005, and the National Conference League in 2012.
-Local association football team Cleator Moor Celtic F.C. won the County Cup in 1999: the team has supplied players to Sheffield Wednesday, West Bromwich Albion, Bolton Wanderers, Blackpool, Ipswich Town and Carlisle United.
-England and former Liverpool goalkeeper Scott Carson, who currently plays for Manchester City, was once a member of the team.
+Wath Brow Hornets are based in the town and play in the National Conference League, the top tier of amateur rugby league.
+The club won the GMB Union National Cup in 2004 and 2005, and the National Conference League in 2012.

+Football team Cleator Moor Celtic F.C. has won the Cumberland County Cup seven times, most recently in 2018.
+England and former Manchester City goalkeeper Scott Carson began his career at Cleator Moor.
+The club has supplied players to Blackpool, Bolton Wanderers, Carlisle United, Ipswich Town, Liverpool, Sheffield Wednesday, and West Bromwich Albion.